-Toothwort prefers to grow in the rich, moist soils of deep forest.
+Toothwort prefers to grow in rich, moist soils of the deep forest.
 In fact, toothwort can even tolerate wet feet.
-Toothwort makes a nice ground cover, though it will die back somewhat in the heat of summer.
+Toothwort makes a nice ground cover, though it dies back somewhat in the heat of summer.
 The leaves are especially edible (raw or cooked) and nutritious, and are often added to salads or soups.

 For a list of more spring ephemerals, go here.

 For more ideas of edibles to grow in moist environments, see: 12 Perennial Crops for Wet Soil.

 Rule #1: Never harvest more than 1/3 of a stand of spring ephemerals in a forest.